 The Zap Editor allows you to create a Zap from scratch.
 In the Zap editor, you can select the trigger app, trigger, action app(s), action(s) and apply any optional filters.

 An app is a web service or application, such as Google Docs, Slack, or Salesforce.
 Zapier offers integrations for over 3,000 apps, letting you move data between them or automate repetitive tasks.
 Explore the apps you can connect to Zapier.

 A trigger is an event that starts a Zap.
 For example, if you want to send a text message each time you receive an email, the trigger is ‘new email in inbox’.
 Learn more about using triggers in Zaps.

 When you first set up your Zap trigger, Zapier will attempt to find some sample data from your trigger app to use in the Zap.
 For example, if your trigger brings in data from a new Google Sheets spreadsheet row, Zapier will pull in a sample row.
 The sample row can then be used as test data in an action step later in the Zap.

 Zaps with a trigger labeled as “instant” will always be immediate (regardless of pricing plan) as the triggering app pushes the data to Zapier immediately and Zapier isn't required to check for changes.

 An action is an event a Zap performs after it is triggered.
 For example, if you want to send a text message each time you receive an email, the action is ‘send a text message’.
 Learn more about using actions in Zaps.

-A task is a single action performed by Zapier.
-A single Zap can perform multiple tasks.
+A task is an action your Zap successfully completes.
 For example, if your Zap has an action to create new Google Contacts, each contact that is created will use one task.
 Learn more about tasks in Zapier.

 Your Task History displays a log of all your Zap activity, including all the data that goes in and out of each of your Zap steps.
 Learn more about Task History.